passcod/blook/2017-apr-01-a-thought-on-fanfiction.md

-(And that's an argument for non-fanfiction writers reading more fanfiction: so they then are inspired to break tropes and make chaos, to not always write the same whitewashed hero and conventional romances, to not always throw have Bad Romance and Good Romance, but something in between, or something that transcends it, or something that perverts it.
+(And that's an argument for non-fanfiction writers reading more fanfiction: so they then are inspired to break tropes and make chaos, to not always write the same whitewashed hero and conventional romances, to not always have Bad Romance and Good Romance, but something in between, or something that transcends it, or something that perverts it.
 And there's writers doing that, sure, but they're too few and far between, I think.)

 I see it a bit like the classical composers, who (according to Dad) would compose something and then send it to their contemporaries and be like "look at